mcalus3/AntScheduler/README.md

 Will represent following graph (where colors are machine types):
 ![example_graph](https://github.com/mcalus3/AntScheduler/blob/master/graphics/example_graph.png)

 Application creates best schedule found by the algorithm and saves it in file output_schedule.txt.
-It also prints history of found results in console.
+It also prints history of found results in console (to visualize the algorithm convergence).